MamoonAshraf/devops-training-wiseman/README.md

  containers share host OS kernel,containers doesn,t pre-occupied host OS resources they they take resources as they need,containers do OS level virtuliazation.
  VM does hardware level virtualization,every VM has their own OS and resources are pre-allocated VM so they are reserved for the VM whether they use or not

+# Explain Docker Architecture
+  Docker is installed on top of host OS like ubuntu,windows,Centos and containers run as processes and share hardware and Host OS kernel